LUCIF680/MySQL-Nile/README.md

 # SQNile
 SQNile is a simple but powerful API for writing queries.
-Which Uses the PDO and save from SQL Injection.
+Which Uses the PDO and safe from SQL Injection.

 ## Getting Started
 Download the files from [here](https://lucif680.github.io/SQNile/sqnile.rar).
 Paste both files to the Project Folder.